By Way of an Introduction

 It’s that time of year when the blackbird can still be heard singing far into the evening and children are resentful of going to bed, for daylight, somehow, manages to worm its way through even the tightest of drawn curtains.

-As the day unfolds the visitor is introduced to a variety of villagers starting, in the very early morning, with Johnny Polmayne, potentially an ‘artist of prodigious proportions’ though a drinker and a wastrel to boot.
+From then, the visitor is introduced to a variety of characters starting with Johnny Polmayne, potentially an ‘artist of prodigious proportions’ though a drinker and a wastrel to boot.
 At the time of visiting, Johnny’s wife, Abi, is about to terminate their marriage of several ‘wasted years’.
 It can only be saved by a major u-turn on Johnny’s part.
 Bastet, a cat, proves to be the catalyst (!) that helps Johnny make the change.

 The reader then meets, in turn, the Nancarrow twins, who run the bakery, together with their helper, ‘Old’ Bill Pascoe, Jack, the butcher, locked in a loveless marriage and The Captain, who isn’t.
 The Captain is owner of ‘The Captain’s Table’ restaurant, the place where the coach’s occupants are to have lunch today.